Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 # The Beginning of the Journey

-My professional career is a testament to my dedication to mastering cutting-edge technologies and delivering impactful solutions across multiple roles in the tech industry.
+My professional career is a testament to my dedication to mastering cutting edge technologies and delivering impactful solutions across multiple roles in the tech industry.
 My journey began with foundational experience in backend development, where i honed my skills in programming and system design, and progressively evolved into